ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Microsoft_365_Data.md

 ### Task 1 – Perform a content search for deleted emails

-In this exercise, you will add Joni Sherman and Holly Dickson as members of the eDiscovery Manger role, and then you’ll log into the Client VM as Joni and perform a content search that looks for emails with the keyword IP address.
+In this exercise, you will log into the Client VM as Joni Sherman, and you will perform a content search that looks for emails with the keyword **IP address**.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. In your **Microsoft Edge** browser, if you have the **Security and Compliance Center** open in a tab, then select it; otherwise, open a new tab and enter the following URL in the address bar: **https://protection.office.com**.

-3. In the **Office 365 Security and Compliance Center**, in the left-hand navigation pane, select **Permissions.**

-4. In the **Home &gt; Permissions** page, select the **eDiscovery Manager** check box.

-5. In the **eDiscovery Manager** role group window, scroll down to the **eDiscovery Manager** section and select **Edit**.

-6. The **Editing Choose eDiscovery Manager** wizard opens.
-The list should be empty.
-Select **Choose eDiscovery Manager**.

-7. In the **Choose eDiscovery Manager window**, select **(+) Add**.

-8. In the list of users that’s displayed, select **Joni Sherman** and **Holly Dickson**, and then select **Add**.  <br/>

-    ‎**Note:** You are adding Joni to the eDiscovery Manager role group for later use in this exercise, and you assigning Holly to the role group for use in the next exercise.

-9. You should see a banner with the message **2 members added**.
-Select **Done** and then **Save**.

-10. Switch to the Client 2 VM (LON-CL2).
-You should still be logged into LON-CL2 as the **lon-cl2\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** from the prior lab.
+1. Switch to LON-CL2, where you should still be logged in as the **Admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** from the prior lab.

-11. If you have a tab open in your **Edge** browser for the **Microsoft 365 Security and Compliance Center**, then select it now.
+2. If you have a tab open in your **Edge** browser for the **Microsoft 365 Security and Compliance Center**, then select it now.
 Otherwise, select a new tab and enter the following URL in the address bar: **https://protection.office.com**.

-12. In the **Security and Compliance Center**, in the left-hand navigation pane, select **Search**, and then under it select **Content search**.  <br/>
+3. In the **Security and Compliance Center**, in the left-hand navigation pane, select **Search**, and then under it select **Content search**.  <br/>

     ‎**Note**: If you cannot see **Search** in the navigation pane yet, you need to reload the browser tab with the **Security and Compliance Center.**

-13. On the **Content search** window, in the **Searches** tab, select **(+) Guided search** on the top menu.
+4. On the **Content search** window, in the **Searches** tab, select **(+) Guided search** on the top menu.
 This will initiate the **New search** wizard.

-14. On the Name your search page, enter **Content Search Test** into the **Name** field and then select **Next**.
+5. On the Name your search page, enter **Content Search Test** into the **Name** field and then select **Next**.

-15. On the Locations page, select **All locations** and then select **Next**.
+6. On the Locations page, select **All locations** and then select **Next**.

-16. On the Condition card page, enter **IP address** into the Keywords box and then select **Finish**.
+7. On the Condition card page, enter **IP address** into the Keywords box and then select **Finish**.

-17. Back on the Searches tab, the Search query will run.
+8. Back on the Searches tab, the Search query will run.
 The Status field in the bottom-left corner of the screen will indicate when the query is complete.
 It may take a couple of minutes for the query to run and the data to be displayed in the right-hand pane.
 When the content search finishes, you will see all mailbox items that you have created for the sensitive information test of your custom DLP policy.

-18. Leave the Client 2 VM open as well as all browser tabs and continue with the next task.
+9. Leave LON-CL2 open as well as all browser tabs and continue with the next task.

-You have successfully assigned an eDiscovery role to Joni and performed a content search for a specific key word across all locations of your tenant.
+You have successfully performed a content search for a specific key word across all locations of your tenant.

 ### Task 2 – Create an eDiscovery case

 In this task, you will create an eDiscovery case with a configured hold and content search for any violations regarding IP addresses.
 You will continue using Joni Sherman’s user account.
-Having been assigned the eDiscovery Managers role in the prior task, Joni has the permissions necessary to create an eDiscovery case.
+Having been assigned the eDiscovery Managers role back in Lab 1, Joni has the permissions necessary to create an eDiscovery case.

-1. You should still be logged into your Client 2 VM (LON-CL2) as the **lon-cl2\admin** account and signed into Microsoft 365 as Joni Sherman.
+1. You should still be logged into LON-CL2 as the **Admin** account and signed into Microsoft 365 as Joni Sherman.
 However, if you have been signed out of Microsoft 365, then on the Microsoft 365 sign-in page, sign into Joni’s **JoniS@M365xZZZZZZ.onmicrosoft.com** account using a password of **Pa55w.rd**.

 2. The **Security and Compliance Center** should still be open in a tab in Microsoft Edge.
 If so, select that tab now.
 If not, then enter the following URL in the address bar: **https://protection.office.com.**